patrikhermansson/hann/README.md

 go get github.com/habedi/hann@main
 ```

-Hann requires Go 1.21 or later, a C (or C++) compiler, and a CPU with AVX support.
+Hann requires Go 1.21 or later, a C (or C++) compiler, and a CPU that supports AVX instructions.

 ### Examples